Clergy and Staff

 Jenny Langston, Parish Administrator

 Jenny moved to Santa Fe in 1974 from Kansas City, Missouri to undertake a three-year glassblowing apprenticeship.
 After the apprenticeship, she built and operated a glassblowing studio in La Cienega, NM.
-She received a BA from the University of New Mexico with an emphasis in sculpture and drawing.
-Jenny gained her business and professional skills through her involvement in the arts, three years in various positions at Santa Fe Greenhouses, and then as manager of The Monks’ Corner, in Santa Fe (a retail store owned by the Benedictine monks of the Monastery of Christ in the Desert).
-She gave up managing the store for the opportunity to become the Agricultural Manager of the monastery where she helped establish a hopyard for varieties of hops native to northern New Mexico.
-This allowed her to live in the beautiful Chama River Canyon Wilderness for over four years.
-Jenny came to work at St. Bede’s in the summer of 2013.
+She received a BFA from the University of New Mexico with an emphasis in sculpture and drawing.
+Jenny gained her business and professional skills through her involvement in the arts, Santa Fe Greenhouses, and as manager of The Monks’ Corner, in Santa Fe (a retail store owned by the Benedictine monks of the Monastery of Christ in the Desert).
+She then became the Agricultural Manager of the monastery where she helped establish a hopyard for varieties of hops native to northern New Mexico.
+This allowed her to live in the majestic Chama River Canyon Wilderness for over four years.
+After completion of this project, Jenny came to work at St. Bede’s in the summer of 2013.